-- High-quality LoRa module with genuine Semtech SX1276 chip
+- High-guality LoRa module with genuine Semtech SX1276 chip

 - Powered by an ATmega1284p MCU clocked at 16 MHz

 - 128 kilobytes of flash

 - 16 kilobytes of RAM

 - Large payloads with a packet MTU of 500 bytes

 - Max 17 dBm continuous TX output in the 820-1020 MHz band

 - Max 14 dBm continuous TX output in the 410-525 MHz band

 - Sensitivity down to -139 dBm

-- Data rates ranging from 20 bps to 21.88 kbps
+- Data rates ranging from 20 bps to 37.5 kbps

 - Mini-USB connector

 - SMA antenna connector

 - Fully programmable

 - Arduino compatible

-- Open source firmware and config util
+- · Open source firmware and config util

-- 17 multi-purpose IO ports available
+- Two general purpose digital IO ports available

-- Operating temperature range: -20°C to 60°C (in non-condensing humidity)
+- Operating temperature range: -20°C to 60°C (non-condensing)

 - 23.3 mA idle power consumption

-Connecting RNode to Host Equipment
+• Connecting RNode to Host Equipment

 RNode can be connected to any host supporting USB or serial UART connections.
 The board uses an FTDI USB-to-serial converter, so drivers should already be included in most operating systems.
-You can use either the USB port, or connect directly to the UART0 RX and UART0 TX ports.
+You can use either the USB port, or connect directly to the Serial RX and Serial TX ports.

 The default firmware uses 115200 baud, 8N1.
 No UART flow control is used.
-RTS line is connected to External Reset.
-Toggling RTS will reset the board.
+BTS line is connected to External Reset.